FlauschBert/scored/README.md

 Error timeout exceeded: `STAT10|003`.

 #### Changing the username
 This is not allowed.
 The user with high-score has to stay the same all the time (in an optimum way).
 Authenticated user and username are exactly the same and are shown in the list of high-score as is.
-The encoding of the username has to be UTF-8.

 #### Token lifetime
 Each token generated for username and hashed password combination has a fixed lifetime of 10 minutes.
 After this time a new token needs to be retrieved from the server with the `AUTH10` command.